regenerativeag/regenerativeag.github.io/docs/community-guide/growing-together.md

 ## Check out our values

 Knowing about our community will help us have more to discuss together.
 We are a [democratic community of practice](../more.md).
 We regenerate soil and/or support those who regenerate.
-We are all [passionate about regenerative agriculture](../regenerative-agriculture.md).

 ## Offer your input